Search indexes

 Search indexes have the following options:

-• Partitions: An optional group of columns that divide the search index.
+• Partitions: an optional group of columns that divide the search index.
 Querying a partitioned index is often significantly more efficient than querying an unpartitioned index.
 For more information, see Partition search indexes.

-• Sort order column: An optional INT64 column that establishes the order of retrieval from the search index.
+• Sort order column: an optional INT64 column that establishes the order of retrieval from the search index.
 For more information, see Search index sort order.

-• Interleaving: Like secondary indexes, you can interleave search indexes.
+• Interleaving: like secondary indexes, you can interleave search indexes.
 Interleaved search indexes use fewer resources to write and join with the base table.
 For more information, see Interleaved search indexes.

-• Options clause: A list of key value pairs that overrides the default settings of the search index.
+• Options clause: a list of key value pairs that overrides the default settings of the search index.

 For more information, see the CREATE SEARCH INDEX reference.